srazzaque/srazzaque.github.io/_posts/2015-02-20-simulators.markdown

 system that was "production" during business hours and "test" during all other hours.
 Don't ever do that.

-But, despite system availablity - simulators are a good idea if you're offsite or otherwise disconnected from that environment and the team that maintains that other system.
-They offers quite a few benefits:
+But, despite system availability - simulators are a good idea if you're offsite or otherwise disconnected from that environment and the team that maintains that other system.
+Simulation offers quite a few benefits:

 * It simplifies your application & infrastructure code by having just one code path.
 This is provided that your simulators are interacting with your app in the same way as production;
-* It forces you to consider how the interfacing system(s) work and interact with your system;
+* It forces you to consider how the interfacing system(s) work and interact with your system and therefore the high-level design of all the interacting components; and
 * You end up exploring interface requirements via code rather than documentation, which forces you to understand it more thoroughly.

 But - simulators do add a code maintenance burden.
 They may grow into a large codebase that needs to be maintained alongside your production code.
-This is why I think Clojure and core.async may be a good choice.
-Clojure code tends to be terser than Java (due to a huge reduction in line noise), and deals well with concurrency.
+This is why I think clojure and core.async may be a good choice.
+Clojure code tends to be terser than Java (due to a huge reduction in line noise), and deals very well with concurrency issues.

 # Our requirements